-"The Kentucky Agricultural Council is proud to be part of the Leopold Conservation Award program,” said KAC Chairman Nancy Cox.
-“Last year’s winners were Jerry and Valarie Peery, who set a high standard for stewardship of natural resources on their farm.
-There are many more agricultural producers in Kentucky, who are outstanding stewards of our natural resources, who are will deserving of this recognition.
-KAC is happy again to partner with Sand County Foundation to bring this prestigious award to Kentucky in 2015.
-This award will allow us to celebrate and learn from the examples of Kentucky farmers who have taken a thoughtful approach to conservation and stewardship of our land.”
+"The Kentucky Agricultural Council is proud to be part of the Leopold Conservation Award program,” said Kentucky Agricultural Council Chairman Nancy Cox.
+“Last year’s recipient was Charles Williams, who set a high standard for stewardship of natural resources on his tree farm in Hart County.
+There are many more agricultural producers in Kentucky who are outstanding stewards of our natural resources and are deserving of this recognition.
+This award allows us to celebrate and learn from the examples of Kentucky landowners who have taken a thoughtful approach to conservation and stewardship of our land.”

-“KACD and conservation districts promote the sound management of all our natural resources, and we are excited to join the Sand County Foundation and the Kentucky Agricultural Council in recognizing a well-deserving landowner in Kentucky,” said KACD President David Rowlett.
-“The Association and conservation districts work daily to assist private landowners in their efforts to adopt sound soil and water conservation practices on their land that benefit us all.”
+“KACD and conservation districts promote the sound management of all our natural resources, and we are excited to join Sand County Foundation and the Kentucky Agricultural Council in recognizing a well-deserving landowner in Kentucky,” said David Rowlett, KACD president.
+“The association and conservation districts work daily to assist private landowners in their efforts to adopt sound soil and water conservation practices on their land that benefit us all.”